aymentoumi/esm/README.md

+ESM (Easy State Management)
-Easy State Management for Flutter apps using component.
+A Flutter package to simplify application state management using component.

 ## Features